A-bahaa/competitive-programming-algorithms/Union-Find Disjoint Sets & MST/README.md

 Union: It merges two different subsets into a single subset, and the representative of one set becomes representative of another.

+**Time Complexity of Union-Find Operations in Disjoint Set Union (DSU)** The time complexity of the union and find operations in a Disjoint Set Union (DSU) data structure, also known as a Union-Find data structure, is a crucial aspect of its efficiency.
+This complexity varies significantly based on the specific implementation and optimizations employed.

+**Without Optimizations:**

+In a naive implementation without any optimizations, both the union and find operations can have a worst-case time complexity of O(n), where n is the number of elements.
+This occurs when the tree-like structures representing the sets become skewed, essentially forming a linked list.
+In such scenarios, a find operation might need to traverse all n elements to reach the representative (root), and a union operation, which typically involves two find operations, would consequently also take O(n).

+**With Optimizations: Path Compression and Union by Rank/Size**

+To significantly improve performance, two primary optimizations are commonly used:

+**Path Compression:** During a find operation, this technique makes every node on the path from the queried element to the root point directly to the root.
+This flattens the tree structure, speeding up future find operations for elements in that path and their descendants.

+**Union by Rank or Union by Size:**

+Union by Rank: This heuristic always attaches the shorter tree to the root of the taller tree during a union operation.
+The "rank" is an upper bound on the height of a tree.
+Union by Size: This heuristic always attaches the tree with fewer elements to the root of the tree with more elements during a union operation.
+When both path compression and union by rank (or union by size) are implemented, the amortized time complexity for both union and find operations becomes nearly constant.
+It is expressed as O(α(n)), where α(n) is the inverse Ackermann function.

+The inverse Ackermann function, α(n), grows extremely slowly.
+For any practical value of n (even numbers far larger than the estimated number of atoms in the universe), α(n) is less than 5.
+Therefore, for all practical purposes, the time complexity with these optimizations is often considered to be effectively constant time, sometimes loosely referred to as O(1) on average per operation over a sequence of operations.

+**Complexity with Partial Optimizations:**

+Union by Rank/Size only (without Path Compression): The find operation has a worst-case time complexity of O(logn).
+Path Compression only (without Union by Rank/Size): For a sequence of m operations (unions and finds) on n elements, the total time can be O(mlogn).
+This makes the amortized cost of a find operation O(logn).

 ## MST intro

 What is a Spanning Tree?